Akuien/Dentistimo-documentation/Documentations/Program Management Report.md

 |--|-- |
  | 21/11/2022 |2/12/2022 |

-The sprint is planned to be two weeks long.
-After each week, we will have a weekly update to see the progress before going to the next week.
-We also plan on having daily scrum meetings at 17:30 to check on individual progress and possible challenges on days that we do not have team meetings.
 |                      Tasks                      | Priority |                                       Description                                      | Estimated hours |
 |-----------------------------------------------|:--------:|--------------------------------------------------------------------------------------|:---------------:|
 | Sprint 2 planning                               |   High   | Plan and document sprint 2                                                             |        2        |